Heating and Cooling Coil Options for HVAC Systems

-Cooling and Heating Coil Fundamentals
+Cooling Coil Fundamentals

 Many HVAC systems are typically focused on cooling applications.
 Cooling, in terms of building HVAC, is the extraction of heat to maintain a desired space temperature setpoint.
 To reduce the space temperature, more heat must be extracted than is being produced.